hhvm/user-documentation/guides/hhvm/06-experimental-builds/01-introduction.md

 The following pages of documentation describe the universal build environments and installation methods, aiming to build and run HHVM on any Linux distribution, including:

-* [Prebuilt nix packages](./prebuilt-nix-packages.md) are HHVM binaries that can be installed from nix package manager on any Linux distribution.
+* [Nix packages](./nix-packages.md) are HHVM packages that can be installed from nix package manager on any Linux distribution.
 * [Universal deb packages](./universal-deb-packages.md) are deb packages, repacked from the nix packages, which can be installed on any Linux distribution with `apt` and `dpkg` tools.
 * [Universal rpm packages](./universal-rpm-packages.md) are rpm packages, repacked from the nix packages, which can be installed on any Linux distribution with a `rpm` tool.
 * [Nix based development environment](./prebuilt-nix-packages.md) includes instructions to set up command-line shell environments, Visual Studio Code workspaces, and GitHub Codespaces for developing HHVM with dependencies from nix package manager.

+All the above packages are built and tested on x86_64 Linux.

 ## About The Experiments